inclement/kivycrashcourse/README.rst

 - Creating a standalone package via pyinstaller
 - Installation procedure on windows/osx
 - Catering for different screen sizes for consistent ui/sizes on different devices
+- Video about using maps (combine with android?)